- February 11, 2018

 The most complicated as well as important key factor in this strategy is determining the dip level.
 As there are many approaches to go around the most suitable time to buy the dips.
 Some people are of the idea to go all in when they see a price of a certain cryptocurrency falling down, without realizing how much it can actually drop.
 I am not of this opinion and I think it is better to wait a while until the price settles or even moves again in the upward direction.
 To determine the dip level we have to observe historic prices and establish support levels.
 To do that you can use price charts on our website.
 Feel free to study the image below to see how buying dips can look like.

 Cryptocurrency traders can focus either on buying big or low dips.
 The former usually develop once or twice per month, or sometimes even after a longer time period.
-The ladder can occur several times during a day.
-It is trader’s decision to make which ones he wants to trade.
+The ladder can occur several times during the day.
+It is a trader’s decision to make which ones he wants to trade.
 The big dips are considered to be more accurate and therefore safer.
 But as was already mentioned, we have to wait for them for quite some time.
 That being said, the big dips are more suitable for long-term traders and the low dips for day traders.
 Depending on the type of dips you want to buy, you should choose your cryptocurrency broker accordingly.
 To see one of the most reputable cryptocurrency brokers on the market, the table below can be used.
 Traders that desire to trade the big dips will probably achieve the best results with companies that do not charge an overnight fee.
 Traders who on the other hand want to trade low dips should rather focus on the lowest spreads possible.
-General warning: Between 69.75-80.6% of retail investor accounts lose money when trading CFDs with these providers.
+General warning: Between 66-80.6% of retail investor accounts lose money when trading CFDs with these providers.